geopython/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

                # the MyProcess class must subclass from pygeoapi.process.base.BaseProcessor
                name: my_package.my_module.my_file.MyProcess

-See :ref:`example-custom-pygeoapi-processing-plugin` for processing plugin examples
+See :ref:`example-custom-pygeoapi-processing-plugin` for processing plugin examples.

 Processing and response handling
 --------------------------------

-pygeoapi processing plugins are required to return a tuple of media type and native outputs.
+pygeoapi processing plugins must return a tuple of media type and native outputs.
 Multipart responses are not supported at this time, and it is up to the process plugin implementor to return a single payload defining multiple artifacts (or references to them).